MSc Global Health

 The MSc in Global Health is a multi-disciplinary course using biosocial models to address global health challenges.
 The course provides students with academic knowledge and practical skills to become leaders in global health research, policy and practice

-Our website provides detailed information about the MSc in Global Health programme and the admissions process.
-The answers to many of your questions will be found here.
-If you have any further questions, please feel free to contact us.
+Our website provides detailed information about the MSc in Global Health programme and the admissions process, and Trinity’s Covid-19 page will answer all your Coronavirus-related questions.
+The answers to many of your questions will be found here but if you have any further questions, you are welcome to contact us.

 This innovative and successful programme, run by the Trinity Centre for Global Health, aims to provide graduates with a greater appreciation of the global interconnectedness of health problems and to equip them with a range of analytical and methodological skills to address the challenges of global health.
 Designed for individuals from a wide range of disciplines and professions, the programme adopts a multidisciplinary approach that integrates health and social science perspectives to analyse, design, implement and evaluate health programmes within a global context.